Apply code CARE20 to start therapy with 20% off.

 • Emotional availability isn’t “feminine stuff”

-• Closed-off people can build connections and create families
+• Unavailable men and women can build deep emotional connections and create families

-• And they are absolutely able to care about others and miss them
+• They are absolutely able to care about others and miss them

 The signs of emotional unavailability may be subtle and look different depending on the situation.